RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Groups optimize for agreeability not truth

-The optimal contribution to a group conversation is agreeable.
+The optimal contribution to a group conversation in order to be accepted is to be agreeable.
 Truth, in contrast, can be controversial and alienating.

 ### Big groups can't move quickly